The MEAN Stack - Node.js

 - At this point you have a working

-and able to talk to themongo
+nodeserver that is usingexpressand able to talk to themongodatabase!

 Enjoy the stack 👍